Quantitative Alexandrov theorem for capillary hypersurfaces in the half-space: Quantitative Alexandrov theorem

-\begin{proof}[Proof of Theorem \ref{Thm-Stability}] We begin with the notification that, throughout the proof, $C=C(n,d_m,\theta,C_0)$ shall be used to denote positive constants that depend only on the dimension $n$, the geometric quantity measuring non-collapsedness $d_m$, the prescribed capillary angle $\theta$, and the isoperimetric control $C_0$.
-The values of $C(n,d_m,\theta,C_0)$ may vary from line to line, and the shorthand $C$ shall be adopted unless there is any possible confusion.
+\begin{proof}[Proof of Theorem \ref{Thm-Stability}] We begin with the notification that, in the proof $C=C(n,\theta,C_0)$ shall be used to denote positive constants that depend only on the dimension $n$, the prescribed capillary angle $\theta$, and the isoperimetric control $C_0$.
+The values of $C(n,\theta,C_0)$ may vary from line to line, and the shorthand $C$ shall be adopted unless there is any possible confusion.

 For simplicity we denote the $L^n$-deficit as \eq{ \ep\coloneqq\norm{H_\S-\lambda}_{L^n(\S)}. }